liborty/rstats/README.md

 ## Trait VecVecu8

-Some of above for sets of vectors of bytes.
+Some of the above for vectors of vectors of bytes.

 ## Trait Index

-The functions of this trait are implemented for vetors of subscripts, i.e. `&[usize]`.
+The functions of this trait are implemented for vectors of subscripts, i.e. `&[usize]`.

 * `ucorrelation`(self, v: &[usize]) -> f64; Pearson's correlation coefficient of two slices, typically containing the ranks.
 * `revindex`(self) -> Vec\<usize\>; method for reversing an index, e.g. given a sort index, returns ranks and vice versa.